 Useful kitchen equipment

-I’ve just listed a few things that I find really useful and what allow me to produce the recipes I share with you:
+I’ve just listed a few things that I find really useful and helpful when producing the recipes I share with you:

 Rolling pin – I got this wooden one from John Lewis and love it!
-And as I only use it for gluten free bakes and wash it separately all is good.
+I only use it for gluten free bakes and wash it separately too.

 Micro blade – ideal for grating lemon, lime and orange zest and garlic.